harpreetsinghbajaj/blog/frameworks/agile/user_stories/README.md

 Testable

  A good way to create user story is to think about 3 c.
 Card, conversation and confirmation.
 Front of card will have user story, after conversation with development team definition of done can be confirmed with the team.

+Many developers will work on the same story.
+Thus a story is broken down into tasks